CollegeBoreal/INF1086-200-20H-02/4.SQL-NoSQL/300111766/README.md

                         --execute "GRANT ALL ON vente_portable.* TO 'CHEIKH'@'127.0.0.1';"

-  📌Contexte permettant d'utiliser Mysql Workbench
+  📌 Contexte permettant d'utiliser Mysql Workbench